tejalgoyal2/spendlog/README.md

 ### ⚖️ The Sarcastic Judge
 If you spend money on "Needs" (Rent, Groceries), it stays quiet.
 If you blow cash on "Wants" (Lego, overpriced coffee), it delivers a sarcastic reality check.
 It keeps you humble.

+### 🔧 Under the Hood: The Engineering
+We don't just ask Gemini to "read this."
+We feed it a strict system prompt that enforces:
+1.  **JSON Schema Validation**: Ensures data is always clean for the database (no more "misc" categories).
+2.  **Context Injection**: The AI is told it's a "Sarcastic Canadian Accountant."
+It knows 50 CAD is a normal lunch but 500 CAD is a crime.
+3.  **Creative Temperature**: We dial up the creativity for the `funny_comment` field while keeping the `amount` and `date` fields strictly deterministic.

 ### 👻 Ghost Protocol Auth
 Privacy is paramount.